Monocular Open Vocabulary Occupancy Prediction for Indoor Scenes: Method

 \subsection{Progressive Temperature Decay}

 As shown in the semantic learning part of~\cref{fig:framework}, we adopt Gaussian Splatting~\cite{gaussiansplatting} to render LE-Gaussians into images.
-For semantic learning, we render LE-Gaussian features via Gaussian Splatting~\cite{gaussiansplatting} to images.
 However, the $\alpha$-blending in~\cref{eq:a_blend} produces a \emph{weighted sum} of per-ray contributions, so each pixel feature becomes a mixture of multiple Gaussian embeddings along the ray.
 Consequently, the supervision signal encourages the rendered mixture, rather than each individual Gaussian, to be language-aligned, creating a mismatch that later hampers G2O-based splatting.
 This ambiguity is further exacerbated in indoor scenes, where objects are numerous, fine-grained, and heavily overlapping in projection.
 Dr.\ Splat~\cite{drsplat25} mitigates this via hard \emph{feature registration}: along a pixel ray it assigns the pixel’s CLIP embedding to only the Top-$k$ dominant Gaussians, yielding language-aligned vectors that are directly retrievable in 3D.
 While effective, this discrete selection causes sparse gradients, since supervision backpropagates only through the chosen Top-$k$ primitives.